VirtoCommerce/vc-github-actions/update-deploy-config/README.md

 ## Compile action

+Action should compiled in case if *argoDeploy.json* or *index.ts* files changed.

 Use @vercel/ncc tool to compile your code and modules into one file used for distribution.

 - Install vercel/ncc by running this command in your terminal.